Xwilarg/Lania/README.md

 Open gate: Open the gate in the current channel<br/>
 Close gate: Close the gate<br/>
-Stats gate: Display what emotes did you received the most<br/>
+Stats gate: Display what emotes you received the most<br/>